Ericson2314/rust-papers/README.md

 LValue, lv ::= 'ret_slot' | Static | Local | Param
 ```

-Types, constants, and rvalues are largely "what one would expect", with a (size-indexed) uninitialized type, and an inscrutable uninitialized constant inhabiting it:
+Types, constants, and rvalues are largely "what one would expect".
+Additionally, there is a (size-indexed) uninitialized type and an inscrutable constant inhabiting it, and an absurd type, with no inhabitants:
 ```
 Size,        n  ::= '0b' | '1b' | '2b' | ...
-TypeBuiltin     ::= 'Uninit'<Size> | ...
+TypeBuiltin     ::= 'Uninit'<Size> | ! | ...
 TypeParam       ::= 'TParam0' | 'TParam1' | ...
 TypeUserDef     ::= 'User0'   | 'User1'   | ...
 Type,        t  ::= TypeBuiltin | TypeParam | TypeUserDef
 ```
+The absurd type is so absurd it can be all sizes for all lvalues (thanks @RalfJung!); there is no need to give it a size index.

 ```
 Constant, c  ::= 'uninit'::<Size> | ...
 Operand,  o  ::= 'const'(Constant)